Karen Karnes

-Karen Karnes (November 17, 1925 – July 12, 2016) was an American ceramist, best known for her salt glazed, earth-toned stoneware ceramics.[1]
-She was born in 1925 in New York City, where she attended art schools for children.
+Karen Karnes (November 17, 1925 – July 12, 2016) was an American ceramist, best known for her salt glazed, earth-toned stoneware ceramics.

+Early life

+Karnes was born on November 17, 1925 in New York City, where she attended art schools for children.
 Her garment worker parents were Russian and Polish Jewish immigrants, and the family lived in the Bronx Coops.
-Karen was influenced in many ways by her parents', communist philosophies, and has professed respect for working in small communities.

-Education

-Karnes applied for and was accepted to the La Guardia High School.
-As a child she was surrounded by urban realities and visual influences, but she claims that her parents' old-world ideals kept her grounded.[2]
+Karnes applied for and was accepted to the High School of Music & Art.
+As a child she was surrounded by urban realities and visual influences, but she claims that her parents' old-world ideals kept her grounded.
 At Brooklyn College she majored in design and graduated in 1946.
 After graduating, she studied abroad in Italy, where she continued to study ceramics.

 After returning from Italy, Karnes began a graduate program at Alfred University, but left before completing her degree to work at Black Mountain College.

 Black Mountain College

-Karnes first encountered Black Mountain College in 1947, where she took a summer design class with Josef Albers.
+Karnes first encountered Black Mountain Collegein 1947, where she took a summer design class with Josef Albers.

-In 1952, she and her husband David Weinrib moved down to North Carolina to become potters-in-residence at the Black Mountain College.
+In 1952, she and her husband David Weinrib (whom she later divorced) moved down to North Carolina to become potters-in-residence at the Black Mountain College.
 While at Black Mountain College, Karnes and Weinrib became acquainted with Merce Cunningham and John Cage, and later lived with them at the Gate Hill Community.

-During the Pottery Seminar held at the college in 1952, Karnes met international potters Bernard Leach, Shoji Hamada, and Marguerite Wildenhain, as well as local potters Malcom Davis and Mark Shapiro.
+During the Pottery Seminar held at the College in 1952, Karnes met international potters Bernard Leach, Shoji Hamada, and Marguerite Wildenhain, as well as Karl Martz and local potters Malcom Davis and Mark Shapiro.
 She was involved with the Southern Highland Craft Guild (then known as the Southern Highland Handicraft Guild) during her stay in North Carolina, selling her work in downtown Asheville.